What Is a Business Lawyer: Everything You Need to Know

 Each state has a requirement that lawyers must pass an exam and then be admitted to the bar association so they can practice law.
 Each state has a different format for their bar exam, but it usually includes an essay and multiple-choice questions.
 It may take several days to complete certain exams.
 If you're not prepared for the test, you risk failing it and not being able to practice law.
 There are multiple classes available in each state to help increase your chances of passing the bar exam the first time.

 If you need help with hiring a business lawyer, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.